sergeykhbr/riscv_vhdl/README.md

 Instruction of how to connect FPGA board via [Ethernet](http://sergeykhbr.github.io/riscv_vhdl/eth_link.html) your can find here.
-Simulation and Hardware targets use identical EDCL over UDP interface so that Debugger can work with both of them using the same set of commands. **Debugger doesn't implement any specific interface for the simulation.**
+Simulation and Hardware targets use identical EDCL over UDP interface so that Debugger can work with any of them using the same set of commands. **Debugger doesn't implement any specific interface for the simulation.**

-To build Debugger with GUI download and install the latest QT-libraries and the specify environment variable QT_PATH as follow:
+To build Debugger with GUI download and install the latest QT-libraries and set environment variable QT_PATH as follow:

     $ export QT_PATH=/home/you_work_dir/Qt5.7.0/5.7/gcc_64